Asian Food in Belfast

 Ginza

-Named after Japan’s upmarket entertainment and dining district is Ginza.
-They use the best and freshest ingredients they can to develop interesting and creative food.
-Ginza’s menu has a wide range of Nigiri and Maki rolls with flavours including prawn, rainbow and even Katsu with cheese.
+Ginza is named after Japan’s upmarket entertainment and dining district.
+It uses the best and freshest ingredients to develop exciting and creative food.
+Ginza’s menu has a wide range of Nigiri and Maki rolls with flavours including prawn, rainbow, and even katsu with cheese.

 Location: 245 Lisburn Rd, Belfast BT9 7EN